Ph.D. Minor for Non-CSC Majors

 CSC PhD Minor Admission

-Doctoral students intending to minor in Computer Science must seek out and identify a minor advisor (a CSC research faculty) whose research interests align with theirs (research areas/faculty), then apply for admission to the minor.
+Doctoral students intending to minor in Computer Science must seek out and identify a minor advisor whose research interests align with theirs (research areas/faculty), then apply for admission to the minor.
+The minor advisor must have a primary, shared, or joint (courtesy) tenure-track faculty appointment in the Department of Computer Science.
 The Director of Graduate Studies (DGS), Dr. John Hartman, can help with the minor advisor selection process.
 The admission process is used to ensure that students are qualified to undertake graduate-level courses in Computer Science.

 Applicants lacking one or more prerequisites in their proposed minor plan of study must either take the prerequisite(s) for a regular grade or obtain DGS approval to audit any of them.